buildpacks/docs/content/docs/app-developer-guide/using-cache-image.md

 pack config trusted-builders add cnbs/sample-builder:bionic
 ```

-To build an the `index.docker.io/buildpack-examples/cache-image-example` application image
+To build the `index.docker.io/buildpack-examples/cache-image-example` application image
  and the `index.docker.io/buildpack-examples/maven-cache-image:latest` cache image
  we may run the following